oreninbar/assignment-nowdialogue/api-endpoints.md

 ```
 // Array of actors (from list of Marvel Actors ), with id, name.
-in this question the answer will be []
+in this question the answer will be
+    {
+        "name": "Michael B. Jordan",
+        "name": "Chris Evans"
+    }

 or